 “For example, for a retailer with 12 locations evenly spread across low-, medium- and high-risk areas, cumulative liability shift of EMV at the pump over 12 months of operation is estimated to be $17,315 per site, or $207,783 total,” said Tim Sloane, Vice President of Payments Innovation at Mercator.
 “This could change dramatically depending on the risk position of each station – and it should be noted that Mercator’s calculation takes a decidedly conservative approach.”

 Additional data from Conexxus — an organization that addresses technology standards for the convenience and fuel retailing industry — projects $451 million in AFD fraud in 2020, using calculations based on three major card brands’ September 2019 reports.
-Yet Conexxus also found an 87% decrease in counterfeit fraud for EMV-enabled retailers from September 2015 to March 2019.
+Yet Conexxus also found an 87% decrease in counterfeit fraud for retailers who have gone through EMV upgrade between September 2015 to March 2019.

 “The estimated size of this cost to owner/operators illustrates the importance of upgrading to EMV sooner rather than later,” said Brian DuCharme, Vice President, Product Management for Payments at TNS.
 “Upgrading now means retailers gain better fuel dispensers, supported by the latest network connectivity technology, while meeting customer expectations and reducing chargebacks.
 It also brings the added benefit of eliminating fraud at the pump.”